-Organ and/or Tissue Donation
+Organ And/Or Tissue Donation

 Many people express their desire to be an organ donor.
 Carrying out their wishes is possible only if you act expeditiously as recovering organs is a time-sensitive process.
 One's wish of being an organ donor may be printed on their driver's license or documented in a will.
-Their wish to do so may only have been expressed verbally, which is acceptable, also.
-It is up to your family to ensure organ and/or tissue donation wishes are fulfilled.
+The wish may only have been expressed verbally, which is acceptable, also.
+It is up to your family to ensure organ and/ or tissue donation wishes are fulfilled.
 Questions should be directed toward the medical examiner or medical personnel handling your case.

-Appoint a Family Representative to Take Charge
+Appoint A Family Representative To Take Charge

 Sometimes families find it useful to have someone who is more detached from the situation take charge of certain responsibilities.
-This will give families time to grieve and address other important concerns.
+This will give families time to grieve and work on other important responsibilities.
 Consider having a family representative ensure care of the surviving family's needs, manage household maintenance, cover immediate legal issues/paperwork, and locate important legal documents.
 Share this booklet with your representative, or ask for a duplicate copy.
 Family representatives can screen phone calls to reduce the stress placed upon survivors.